Nuix/discover-extension-sdk/API.md

 #### .set(mainId) ⇒ <[Promise]>
 - `mainId` <[Main ID]> Main ID of the document to activate.
-- returns: A promise that resolves upon Ringtail's acknowledgement of the request.
+- returns: A promise that resolves upon the application's acknowledgement of the request.

 ### .DocumentSelection
-Document selection in Ringtail is tied to a [search result].
+Document selection in the application is tied to a [search result].
 This means that documents cannot be selected if there is no active [search result], and they cannot be selected UNLESS they are present in the active [search result].
 Subscribe to the [DocumentSelection](#documentselection-1) event to be notified on change.

 #### .get() ⇒ <[Promise]>
 - returns: A promise resolving to an object with these properties: